tmtxt/tmtxt.github.com/_posts/2013-04-06-emacs-async-file-copying-with-rsync-update.md

 # Implementation

 This is the new code.
-Put it in your .emacs, replace the my old rsync function if you have already use it.
+Put it in your .emacs, replace with my old rsync function if you have already use it.

 {% highlight cl %}